 In short, no, an escrow company is not the same as a title company.

-A title company handles the transfer of the sale from a legal perspective.
+A title company handles the transfer of a home sale from a legal perspective.

-They do this by ensuring that all rights and interests of a property are in line to proceed with the transfer.
+Their role is to ensure that all rights and interests of a property are in line to proceed with the transfer of the sale.

 In some parts of the country, the escrow company will be a part of the same company as the title company (e.g. Northern California).

-And in other areas, they are two different services (Southern California).
+And in other areas, they are two different services.

 The real estate agent will usually open escrow, but technically, it’s the buyer’s or seller’s choice.